google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 When defined as a function `displayText` accepts a `scope` argument, just like `callback` and `preconditionFn`.

-As an example, add this context menu optio.
+As an example, add this context menu option.
 The display text depends on the block type.

 ```js
 function registerDisplayOption() {